-$$y{ig} = \alpha_i + \delta_g + \beta \left( \text{Covid Cohort}i \times \text{Secondary School}g \right) + \gamma X{ig} + \epsilon{ig}$$
+$$y{ig} = \alpha_i + \delta_g + \beta$$ (Covid Cohorti × Secondary School g) + $\gamma X{ig} + \varepsilon{ig}$

-The left panel of figure 2 reports point estimates and 95% confidence intervals of the baseline differences in differences model, where we cluster the standard errors at the student level.
-We also report point estimates, standard errors, and further descriptives in table A2 in the Appendix.
-The results show statistically significant learning losses by March 2021, one year after the Covid-19 outbreak, and hence, one year after school closures.
+The left panel of Fig. 2 reports point estimates and 95% confidence intervals of the baseline differences-in-differences model, where we cluster the standard errors at the student level.
+We also report point estimates, standard errors, and further descriptives in Table A2 in the Online Appendix.
+The results show statistically significant learning losses by March 2021, one year after the COVID-19 outbreak, and hence, 1 year after school closures.
 The largest learning loss effect is on Mathematics.
-The magnitude of the estimate (3.8 points in the test scale) corresponds to 0.075 standard deviations (s.d.) and of 20% equivalent of learning in a regular school year.
+The magnitude of the estimate (3.8 points on the test scale) corresponds to 0.075 standard deviations (s.d.) and of 20% equivalent of learning in a regular school year.
 We also find sizable effects for Basque by about 2.2 points in the test scale (0.05 s.d. and 11% of the usual learning which would take place in a regular year).
 Finally, we find no significant learning losses for Spanish.
 Overall, the average learning loss is of 0.043 standard deviations.

-&lt;sup>9Other papers use one-third of a standard deviation as an equivalent to one year of learning (Werner and Woessmann, 2021).
+$^{9}$ Other papers use one-third of a standard deviation as an equivalent to one year of learning (Werner and Woessmann 2021).